Are you wondering about the energy efficiency of your furnace?

 If it is cold and the low setting is struggling to keep up, the high setting will kick in.

 This technology saves money because the furnace isn’t operating at the same speed all the time, nor is the furnace stuck on a setting that has a difficult time keeping up with the environment.

-High efficiency furnaces vent through PVC pipe rather than through a metal chimney or metal chimney liner.
+High energy efficient furnaces vent through PVC pipe rather than through a metal chimney or metal chimney liner.

-The exhaust on a high efficiency furnace isnt hot enough to vent out of a metal chimney so the pvc is needed.
+The exhaust on a more energy efficiency furnace isn’t hot enough to vent out of a metal chimney so the pvc is needed.

 Is Your Furnace Energy Efficient?

 If you are wondering whether your current furnace is energy efficient or not, one way to tell is to schedule maintenance.

 There could be things wrong with your furnace that cause it to consume more energy than it needs to.

 If anything is wrong, those issues can be repaired so that your furnace is more energy efficient.